Tattoo Pricing & Design

 Do I Need To Pay For The Drawing?

-As mentioned, we will take a $80 non-refundable deposit, which is also your appointment deposit, so that's included in the price of your finished tattoo.
+We take an $80 non-refundable deposit (though larger pieces may be higher).
+This is your appointment deposit, so it's included in the price of your finished tattoo.
 Basically, the drawing is our property until we apply it to your skin.
 Then, it's your tattoo and you can do whatever you want with it.
 Keep in mind that we may need to draw the design at the time of the appointment depending on the complexity of the image.
 It must “fit” with your body aesthetically and will benefit the outcome of the tattoo if changes are considered at that time, so we may not have a final draft ready until you come in.

 You can send as little or as much as you'd like!
-We feel like most of the tattoo images that Google (or...uh...Alta Vista?) will find for you are mediocre at best.
-The amount of information can also be overwhelming.
-We are happy to know what kind of aesthetic appeals to you but you certainly don't need to put yourself out to find it.
-Also, if you've found a specific tattoo(s) that we have done and you want something similar then DEFINITELY let us know.
+We feel like most of the tattoo images from an internet or Pinterest search will be mediocre at best, but it’s helpful know what kind of aesthetic appeals to you.
+If you've found a specific tattoo(s) that we have done and you want something similar then DEFINITELY let us know.
 That will help us immensely in figuring out what you're interested in, even if it turns into a “Six Degrees of Kevin Bacon” sort-of-thing.

 I Found A Specific Tattoo I Like On The Internet, And I Want It Exactly.

-Sure, you can have a design that is similar - be it similar in subject matter, style, or composition.
-We will not steal another tattooer's design.
+You can have a design that is similar - be it similar in subject matter, style, or composition, but we won’t steal another tattooer's design.
 It's not fair to the person who crafted it or the person wearing it.
 Tattoo FLASH is intended to be used as inspiration for tattoos so it falls into an entirely different category than someone's custom tattoo.
 (We’re also pretty good at hunting down original sources of common designs).
 It’s a great place to start if you found a tattoo that you like but don't want to get exactly the same thing.

 What If I Want To Make Changes To My Design?